How to boost your immune system naturally

 Omega 3s have in recent years come to light due to their anti-inflammatory qualities which seem to help in many health areas from mental health and immunity.

 In a 2014 study published in Military Medicine, whose aim was to investigate the effect of PUFFAS in wound healing and depression in soldiers, the study found that omega 3fatty acids had a positive effect on inflammation, stress, and depression after surgery.

-While the study concentrated on soldier’s stress, wound healing, and mental health the anti-inflammation effect of omega 3s is helpful in other areas in health.
+While the study concentrated on soldier’s stress, wound healing, and mental health the anti-inflammation effect of omega 3s is helpful in other areas of health.

 - flax seeds,

 - chia seeds

 or nuts such: